openeuler-mirror/PilotGo-plugin-MFD/README.en.md

 ### Error Record

 After installation, we enter the default installation directory /usr/share/bcc and see a folder named tools.
-When entering this folder and running a binary file with sudo, we encounter an error.
-To resolve this, we need to execute sudo dnf install kernel-devel-$(uname -r) to install the development package for the currently running kernel version.
+When entering this folder with `cd /usr/share/bcc/tools` and running a binary file with sudo, we encounter an error.
+To resolve this, we need to execute` sudo dnf install kernel-devel-$(uname -r)` to install the development package for the currently running kernel version.

 <div align=center>
 <img src="./img/14.png" alt="image-20240528221443832" div-align="center"/>
 </div>

-After that, executing sudo ./execsnoop successfully captures output, indicating that the BCC environment has been configured correctly through the package installation.
+After that, Run `sudo ./execsnoop`again.
+The terminal output data, as shown in the following figure, shows that the bcc environment is configured using a software package.

 <div align=center>
 <img src="./img/15.png" alt="image-20240528221443832" div-align="center"/>